graniet/netquery/README.md

 NetQuery is a Rust-based daemon (`netqueryd`) that listens to live network traffic (layers 1-4), maintains rolling matrices of flows in memory, and exposes a natural-language "ask" interface (CLI + gRPC).

+> **Note:** This is an initial draft of NetQuery.
+Local LLM models and enhanced features will be added soon.

 # Demo